rafasetubal/rafasetubal/README.md

 - Hi, I’m @rafasetubal
-- I’m interested in a lot of things
+- I’m interested in a lot of things, focusing on one thing at a time
 - I’m currently learning Python
 - You can send me a email at any time: rafael.setubal@outlook.com